kirpa1986/FinTech-Projects/Module 14 Challenge - ML Trading Bot/README.md

 [**scikit-learn**](https://scikit-learn.org/stable/index.html) that is open source library with a huge number of simple and efficient tools for predictive data analysis.
 The scikit-learn library categorizes the machine learning models into different groups, which it calls modules.Each group of functions implements different machine learning techniques.

-[**TensorFlow**](https://www.tensorflow.org/) is an open source machine learning framework for all developers.
-It is used for implementing machine learning and deep learning applications.

-[Kerras](https://www.tensorflow.org/api_docs/python/tf/keras) is compact, easy to learn, high-level Python library run on top of TensorFlow framework.
-It is made with focus of understanding deep learning techniques

 ---
 ## Installation Guide